kishore-guruswamy/ScalaDevelopment/README.md

 # ScalaDevelopment
-Implementations for common programming problems
+Implementations for common programming problems in Scala